 2. Operational Feasibility:

 The Operational Feasibility level of offering support to necessities is dissected alongside how simple the item will be to work and maintain after its deployment.
-Along with these, other operational extensions are deciding the ease of use of the product, deciding recommended solutions by the product software development team is worthy or not, and so on.
+Along with these, other operational extensions are deciding the ease of use of the product, deciding recommended solutions by the product software development team are worthy or not, and so on.

 3. Economic Feasibility: